vcavallo/catallax-ui/knowledge.md

 ## Nostr Protocol Notes

 - Event signature must be a string, not an object
-- When using window.nostr.signEvent(), extract just the sig string from the response
+- window.nostr.signEvent() returns an object with sig containing the actual signature string
 - Event structure:
   ```js
   {